stevesri/dsnyhackathon/README.md

 4. Go to /dsnyhackathon/source/smart-app
 5. Run the command `gradle bootRun` - this will start an app server at localhost:8080
 6. Check web server started properly by accessing http://localhost:8080/smartapp
+7. Additional but optional command to test curl --noproxy localhost -v -H "Content-Type: application/json" --request POST  http://localhost:8080/smartapp/processCommand -d '{ "name":"AddTask", "sequenceScope": "clientid-domain1", "sequenceId": 1, "message": "This would be  json message"}'
-7. Go to /nodeproxy
+8. Go to /nodeproxy
-8. Start nodeproxy - node nodeproxy.js 4000 127.0.0.1 8080.
+9. Start nodeproxy - node nodeproxy.js 4000 127.0.0.1 8080.
 Node proxy also acts as a web server (servers static      files at this point).
-9. Access the website using http://localhost:4000/index.html.
+10. Access the website using http://localhost:4000/index.html.
-10. Drag sequence number cards and drop them to the other column.
+11. Drag sequence number cards and drop them to the other column.
 Once the columns is filled up, click on submit       button.
-11. This will send the ajax requests to the node-proxy server in the sequence mentioned.
+12. This will send the ajax requests to the node-proxy server in the sequence mentioned.
 Node proxy will further       send them to app server.
 App server will take care of sequencing.
-12. Please see testing section below for further instructions
+13. Please see testing section below for further instructions

 ```
 ## Directory Layout